aigarsdz/metalsmith-mallet/README.md

 ## Usage

-It is very important to run metalsmith-mallet before metalsmith-mallet plugin.
+It is very important to run metalsmith-mallet before metalsmith-markdown plugin.
 Otherwise your posts won't be processed.

 ### CLI Usage